 updated personalization on the next server request, such as a refresh or full navigation, when the

 The exact framework primitive is less important than the ownership boundary.
 If a framework can run the same React module on both the server and the browser, do not put personalization and tracking concerns in that shared module.
-Keep Node SDK calls in server-only code, keep React Web SDK calls in client-only code, and exchange only durable handoff data such as the profile ID and rendered tracking attributes.
+Keep server SDK calls in server-only code, keep browser SDK calls in client-only code, and exchange only durable handoff data such as the profile ID and rendered tracking attributes.

 A server-only application can still emit useful tracking, but the event names must match server facts.